sod2003/portfolio/README.md

 A folder for exercises completed for an online course for ML tools within AWS.

 ### Swift
 Learning Swift fundamentals and experimenting with iOS App Development, including individual apps to implement concepts as I learn them.
-Learning advanced topics in Swift like Protocol-orienting Programming(POP) and Combine.
+Learning advanced topics in Swift like Protocol-Orienting Programming(POP) and Combine.